Macro Tracking Guide for Coaches: How to Teach Clients to Track Macros

 Your clients count calories but hit plateaus?
 Macro tracking changes the equation.
 This guide gives you a step-by-step method for teaching clients to track macros, improving adherence, and knowing when to simplify the approach.

-Why macro tracking beats calorie counting alone
+Why does macro tracking beat calorie counting?

 For your clients, this distinction matters.
 A client in a caloric deficit who doesn't eat enough protein loses muscle alongside fat.
 Another who hits their calories but overshoots fat at the expense of carbs runs out of energy in training.
 Macros reveal what calories alone can't.